-Wondering what to expect when you trade a dirt track for dunes, a beach, or bike rental in Dubai?
+Wondering what to expect when you trade a dirt track for dunes, a beach, or a bike rental in Dubai?
 Don’t worry, it’s not all that complicated—and it’ll be a lot simpler if you set out with these eight tips in mind.

 Change your tires

-Ideally, you’re going to be riding on sand with tires designed for the endeavor.
+Ideally, you’re going to be riding on the sand with tires designed for the endeavor.
 Even if you aren’t, you’re going to want to lower the PSI so your tires can get a better grip on the loose sand.

 When driving on sand, you’re going to want to rely on consistent power to keep you moving cleanly.
 Every time you let off the fuel and slow down, you risk getting bogged down in the sand.
 Momentum is your friend on sand; the slower you’re going, the more sand you’re displacing, the less efficiently you’re traveling.
 Go slow enough, and you’ll sink down.

 Sand isn’t the most efficient surface to ride on, even under the best of circumstances.
 You’re going to use up more fuel traveling the same amount because the sand is moving more than dirt or hardpack would under similar circumstances.
 So make sure you have plenty of gas available to you, lest your fun gets cut short far sooner than you anticipate.

 If you’re not used to a warm environment, you’re going to want to stock up on extra fluids to stay hydrated on sand—especially if you’re out and about instead of in a controlled sand riding environment.
 Of course, this isn’t just about your hydration.
 When possible, you should ride on wet sand, because it’ll hold up better and pack tighter, giving you a cleaner, more efficient ride.
 Of course, half the fun of sand is dealing with the sand, so whether you follow this point of advice or not is up to you.